 - All RV, trailer, and camper lights must be extinguished, unless proper shielding is installed on all windows and doors to prevent light escaping.
 This includes excessive lighting from the interior of open-ended observing trailers, which will require either dark curtains or facing away from observers.

-- Coleman-type lanterns, campfires, grills, and outdoor lighting are NOT permitted.
+- Coleman-type lanterns, campfires, grills, and outdoor lighting are NOT permitted at night.

 - All flashlights must be equipped with red filters and should be pointed toward the ground at your feet.
 Red cellophane or fingernail polish is useful.
 Dim RED lighting for reading starmaps and equipment illumination is allowed.